 How does DER-CAM work?

-Key inputs into the model are:
+Key DER-CAM inputs are:

 - capital, operating and maintenance (O&M), and fuel costs of the various available technologies, together with the interest rate on customer investment

 - basic physical characteristics of alternative generating, heat recovery and cooling technologies, including the thermal-electric ratio that determines how much residual heat is available as a function of generator electric output

 - information on the site's topology and distributed heating infrastructure (only for multi-node models)

 - optimal selection and capacity of DER to be installed

 - optimal placement of DER inside the microgrid (for multi-node models)

 - when and how the available DER should be dispatched (both to maximize economic performance and meet resiliency and reliability targets)

 - detailed cost breakdown of supplying end-use loads